ANTHRACYCLINE ANTIBIOTIC/TOPOISOMERASE INHIBITOR

 Overview

-Adriamycin, also known by its drug name doxorubicin, is a prescription medication approved by the U.S. Food and Drug Administration (FDA) for treating Hodgkin lymphoma, non-Hodgkin lymphoma, and multiple myeloma.
-Adriamycin is often combined with other drugs in specific chemotherapy regimens.
+Adriamycin was a prescription medication approved by the U.S. Food and Drug Administration (FDA) for treating Hodgkin lymphoma, non-Hodgkin lymphoma, and multiple myeloma.
+Adriamycin was often combined with other drugs in specific chemotherapy regimens.
+Adriamycin was also known by its drug name, doxorubicin,

-Adriamycin is an anticancer drug used in chemotherapy.
-Adriamycin is a member of a drug class called anthracycline antibiotics.
-Adriamycin is also a topoisomerase inhibitor.
-Adriamycin is believed to work by damaging DNA and blocking cell division in several ways.
+Adriamycin was an anticancer drug used in chemotherapy.
+It was a member of a drug class called anthracycline antibiotics.
+Adriamycin was also a topoisomerase inhibitor.
+Adriamycin was believed to work by damaging DNA and blocking cell division in several ways.

-Adriamycin is usually administered as an intravenous infusion during chemotherapy treatment.
+Adriamycin was usually administered as an intravenous infusion during chemotherapy treatment.

 Side effects

-The FDA-approved label for Adriamycin lists common side effects including hair loss, nausea, and vomiting.
+The FDA-approved label for Adriamycin listed common side effects including hair loss, nausea, and vomiting.

-Rare but serious side effects listed for Adriamycin include radiation-induced toxicity and fetal harm.
+Rare but serious side effects listed for Adriamycin included radiation-induced toxicity and fetal harm.

 For more details about this treatment, visit: